DistributedObjectProtocol/web/docs/guide/javascript/connecting-nodes.md

 # Connecting nodes

-If you haven't seen the slides of the [home page](/), we recommend it.
-You will get the global picture of what dop is and will clarify the concept of nodes.
-Then come back here.
+If you haven't seen the slides of the [home page](/), we recommend see them, to understand the concept of a node.

-But for now, we are going to refer them as server and clients.
-But keep in mind that server is a node that listens to other clients.
-Clients are also nodes.
+For now, we are going to refer them as server and clients.
+Keep in mind that server is a node that listen to other clients.
+And a client is just a node that connect to another node.
+The server in this case.

 ```js